Remembering Jesus | Communion Celebrations

 - Respects various denominational traditions about frequency

-Missionary T.L.
-Osborn: "The power of communion isn't in its frequency but in the heart condition of those who partake.
-Quality of reverence matters more than quantity of observance."
+"The power of communion isn't how often we gather, but in the heart condition of those who partake.
+Reverence matters more than quantity of observance."

 Sacred Consecration: Why Only Christian Believers